 Through our love of reading pupils develop learn to:

 - Enjoy reading a wide range of texts: stories, poetry, plays, non-fiction texts etc.

 - Recommend & discuss different texts with others

-For pupils to make sense of what they are reading pupils develop comprehension skills by learning the VIPERS skills in reading lessons.
+For pupils to make sense of what they are reading they develop comprehension skills by learning the VIPERS skills in reading lessons.

 Assessing English learning